Sophiayangg/CS407-final-project/README.md

 __Things need to do!__

-  Add another page if the user forget the password in the login page
+  Add another page if the user forget the password in the login page??

-  API

   when the window pops up,users cannot see what are being typed

+  connection and database